adnan-hussen/adnan-hussen/README.md

 ## About Me

-I'm a software engineer pursuing a Bachelor in Computing and Information Systems at the University of Dubai.
+I'm a software engineer pursuing a bachelor's degree in Computing and Information Systems at the University of Dubai.
 I love building things.

 <div align="center">